steve-nathan/testDeck/index.md

 The shinyapp was developed to showcase an interactive application, using mtcars dataset.
 The application displays a boxplot of miles per gallon and highlights the mean.
 The slider is used to choose the subset of data based on Trasmission type 0 - automatic and 1 - manual.
-A choice of radio buttons help choose the color of the line used to highlight the median.
+A choice of radio buttons help choose the color of the line used to highlight the mean MPG for the subset.

 --- .class #id